cghss/ghs-tracking-flows/README.md

 # ghs-tracking-flows
 Robertson et al. Follow the Money: A Global Analysis of Funding Dynamics for Global Health Security.
-Preprint forthcoming.
+Preprint available at: https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4709948.

 This repository contains all code and analysis for the paper, and provides static data from the Global Health Security Tracking database [(tracking.ghscosting.org)](https://tracking.ghscosting.org/)